0%

 A second blast never came; the sound of a foot slamming into a guard, and then that guard hitting the side of a container did.

-Sonya met the Canary at the gangplank.
-“So much for the sneaky approach,” she said.
+“So much for the stealth approach,” Sonya said.

 “We can still do this!”
-Canary replied.
+Canary replies.
 “They know I’m here.
 Make yourself scarce, find another way on the ship!”

 “And what are you gonna do?
 Fight your way through a hail of shotgun slugs?”